rlunde/pghlifehackers/resources/money_matters.md

 - links from Meagan:
     - [Disney Mom At Home](http://disneymomathome.com/)

-Brynee told us some amazing stuff about how she found ways to get a college education without debt, and has a whole lot of resources to help you find financial help.
+Brynne told us some amazing stuff about how she found ways to get a college education without debt, and has a whole lot of resources to help you find financial help.
 You can find all of the things she talked about right here:

 - [FemmeFrugality at PGHLifeHackers](https://femmefrugality.com/pghlifehackers/)